slaclab/slic/README.md

 This section covers in detail the manual installation of SLIC's dependencies.

-These procedures are entirely optional, as running `cmake` without providing paths to pre-installed dependencies will cause them to be installed automatically.
+These procedures are entirely optional, as running `cmake` without providing paths to pre-installed dependencies will cause them to be installed automatically as long as the CMake variable `INSTALL_DEPENDENCIES` is set to `ON`.

 #### Geant4

 Download the 10.3.p01 tarball from the Geant4 website and untar it or you may clone a tag from the Geant4 github.

 ```
+cd geant4.10.03.p01
-cd geant4.10.03.p01; mkdir build; cd build
+mkdir build; cd build
 cmake -DGEANT4_INSTALL_DATA=ON -DCMAKE_INSTALL_PREFIX=$install_dir/geant4 ..
 make -j4
 make install